talhahasanzia/talhahasanzia.github.io/_src/_posts/_rendered/business-rule-engines.md

+---
+date: 24/01/2025
+title: Business Rule Engines 101 - What, How, When Where?
+description: A discussion on Business Rule engines and their role in software engineering
+tags: ['data', 'java','businessrules', 'bre']
+---

 ### Business Rule Engine
 A **Business Rule Engine (BRE)** is a software tool or system that helps you define, manage, and execute business rules separately from your main application logic.